-You see, my daughter, instinctively, knew something I never shared with anyone.
+My daughter instinctively knew something I never shared with anyone.
 When I left Greece, my sense of connection with a physical place was altered.
-For as much as I love it in the US and as beautiful as I find this country, it’s not the same as the place I was born in and the place I developed my vision and my senses in.
+For as much as I love my adopted country, it will never be the place I was born in; the place I developed my vision and my senses in.
 Or, maybe, I didn’t allow myself to develop this deep connection because I didn’t want to betray my birth place.
 Who knows?

 A couple of years ago, we vacationed on an island and I got into the habit of taking long walks on the beach, very early in the morning.
 It was then that I felt the shift.
 I found myself connecting deeply to this place and something in me stirred.
 I was home again.
 That’s when I started looking through the lens again with the vision and excitement of that sixteen year old in midtown Athens.

 There’s a whole world out there waiting to be seen.